cloudflare/workers-sdk/README.md

 bash completion (and zsh?)
-make the ui actually look nice
+make the ui actually look nice middleware to add the apiToken into the yargs args

 - [ ] proxy websockets as well (verify with durable objects)
 - [ ] for 'plugins' expose something like node's experimental loader?